 Most of the signs associated with small cell lung cancer are not present until the cancer has progressed.
 Typically, symptoms of small cell lung cancer continue to evolve and worsen as the disease spreads to distant organs.

 - Persistent cough

 - Chest pains that get worse with deep breathing, laughing or coughing

 - Bronchitis, pneumonia or other infections that keep recurring

 - Headaches, dizziness or limbs that become weak or numb

 - Lumps in the neck or collar bone region

 Sometimes small cell lung cancer can cause paraneoplastic syndromes.
 While not always the case, these syndromes are often early signs of small cell lung cancer.
-Like other symptoms of small cell lung cancer, many of these syndromes produce signs that are often confused with other diseases.
-That is because many of these syndromes produce hormone-like changes that often affect organs and tissues that are not near the lungs.

 Small cell lung cancer may cause one of these three paraneoplastic syndromes: Syndrome of Inappropriate Anti-Diuretic Hormone (SIADH), Cushing Syndrome or Lambert-Eaton Syndrome.